mikeglibrary/Data_Citation_Extract/README.md

 The file, all_dois_datacite.py, checks all DOIs in an academic article against the DataCite API.

 The file, datacite_dois_datacite.py, checks only DOIs commonly used by DataCite against the DataCite API (10.5060 and 10.34960), and is the recommended file to use.
+If you aren't comfortable using Python, the script can also be run via the executable file, datacite.exe.

 The file, specific_repositories_datacite.py, checks DOIs specific to data repositories such as Zenodo.
 Repositories can be added or removed using the data_url_keywords variable on line 48 of the script.